National Training Packages are one of the key pillars of Australia's vocational education and training (VET) system. Training Packages define:

 Each of these obligations involve some form of review that is based on a clear understanding of the differences between the new and superseded training product.
 The most common way for an RTO to determine the differences between training products is to conduct a mapping and consider the implications of the differences.

-The First Aid units of competency from the Health Training Package have been recently updated.
-As an example, the unit HLTAID003 is superseded by HLTAID011.
-The First Aid Companion Volume provides the following information about the changes to the unit:
+For example, the First Aid units of competency from the Health Training Package have been recently updated in which the unit HLTAID003 has been superseded by HLTAID011.
+The HLT Health Training Package First Aid Companion Volume provides the following information about the changes to the unit:

 Source: HLT Health Training Package First Aid Companion Volume Implementation Guide V3.2

-The training package developers determined the unit as not equivalent and highlight the areas of the unit of competency and assessment requirements that have changed.
-This information is a useful starting point for RTOs as it indicates areas of particular focus for the RTOs’ mapping and comparison process.
+The training package developers determined the unit as not equivalent and highlighted the areas of the unit of competency and assessment requirements that have changed in the Companion Volume.
+This information is a useful starting point for RTOs, as it indicates areas of particular focus for the RTO’s mapping and comparison process.

-The information on further on in this Factsheet is an example of how an RTO could carry out mapping to determine what changes exist between the new and superseded unit and the impact on training and assessment.
+An example of how an RTO could carry out mapping to determine changes between the new and superseded unit and the impact on training and assessment is provided further below.
 RTOs should use their mapping to determine what actions are required and a timeframe for these to be completed.
 The example only maps the unit elements and performance criteria.
-In practice, RTO’s will also need to map the assessment requirements.
-Following any changes made, the RTO must also ensure that the new assessment tools meet the requirements of Clause 1.8 (assessment) and any changes to learning materials meet the requirements of Clause 1.3 (resources).
+In practice, RTOs will also need to map the assessment requirements.
+Following any changes made, the RTO must also ensure that the new assessment tools meet the requirements of Outcome Standards 1.3, 1.4 (assessment), and reflecting any changes to learning materials/resources as required and as per Outcome Standards 1.1 and 1.8.

-As a result of this mapping, the RTO may need to make additional changes to the training and assessment strategy, for example, does the amount of training need to be adjusted, is there any additional information that should be provided to potential learners about the course the RTO is offering, or do the trainers and assessors need any gap training to enable them to deliver and assess the new units?
+As a result of this mapping, the RTO may need to make additional changes to the training and assessment strategy.
+For example, does the amount of training provided need to be adjusted?
+Is there any additional information that should be provided to potential learners about the course the RTO is offering?
+Do the trainers and assessors need any gap training to enable them to deliver and assess the new units?

 What are auditors looking for?

 During an audit, the auditor requires evidence the RTO has established a process to identify the impact on the training and assessment operations of the RTO when units have been determined as equivalent or not equivalent.
-The auditor will seek evidence of the specific impacts identified, and the steps and actions the RTO has taken to ensure transition to the new training product meets all requirements of the Standards for RTOs.
+The auditor will seek evidence of the specific impacts identified, and the steps and actions the RTO has taken to ensure transition to the new training product meets all requirements of the 2025 Standards.

 Examples of mapping and transition plans.
 Highlighted areas indicate areas of difference.